maxhbr/LDBcollector/README.md

 available commercial licenses (at least not to the extend required).

-This is why {metæffekt} choose to create an overarching database of licenses, references, exceptions, expressions; the {metæffekt}-universe.
+This is why {metæffekt} choose to create an overarching database of licenses, references, exceptions, and expressions; the {metæffekt}-universe.

 ## Is {metæffekt} handing back to the FOSS Compliance Community?
 Sure.
 We intend to provide those parts of our {metæffekt}-universe to the community, which we are allowed to share.